A Bayesian Inference Primer

 For a long time Bayesian inference was something I understood without really understanding it.
 I only really got it it after reading Chapter 2 of John K. Kruschke’s textbook Doing Bayesian Data Analysis, where he describes Bayesian Inference as Reallocation of Credibility Across Possibilities

-I now understand Bayesian Inference to be essentially Sherlock Holmes’ pithy statement about eliminating the impossible quoted above, taken to its mathematical conclusion.
+I now understand Bayesian Inference to be essentially a mathematical generalization of Sherlock Holmes’ pithy statement about eliminating the impossible.
 This article is my own attempt to elucidate this idea.
 If this essay doesn’t do the trick, you might try Bayesian Reasoning for Intelligent People by Simon DeDeo or Kruschke’s Bayesian data analysis for newcomers.

 Prior Beliefs